MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/inbound-load-handling.md

 #### Create two loads to plan receipt of a purchase order

 In this procedure, you will create a purchase order and two loads.
-You will then manually update each load to simulate that it has been shipped by the vendor.
-The inbound warehouse planner can use this to filter for the expected incoming loads.
+You will then manually update each load to simulate that it has been shipped by the vendor (which updates the load status).
+Warehouse planners can then filter loads by **Load status** to find expected incoming loads.

 You will also learn how to set the purchase order line so that you can receive a quantity that is 20 percent more than the quantity that is specified for the line.